RailsEventStore/rails_event_store/README.md

 ## Installation

-1. Add this line to your application's Gemfile:
+* Add following line to your application's Gemfile:

 ```ruby
 gem 'rails_event_store'
 ```

-2. Generate table to store events in you DB.
-For this purpose you can use provided migration generator.
+* Use provided task to generate a table to store events in you DB.

 ```ruby
 rails generate rails_event_store:migrate